File: System\Net\Http\SocketsHttpHandler\ConnectionPool\HttpConnectionPool.Http1.cs

 Stream newStream = await ApplyPlaintextFilterAsync(async, stream, HttpVersion.Version11, request, cancellationToken).ConfigureAwait(false);

-return new HttpConnection(this, newStream, transportContext, remoteEndPoint);
+return new HttpConnection(this, newStream, transportContext, activity, remoteEndPoint);

 }